 NPPG Indicators Where is the data in this monitoring report?
-Previous Indicators - from superseded PPS4 Method of Assessment - from superseded PPS4 Diversity of uses Pages 21-24 A1: Diversity of main town centre uses (by number, type, and amount of floorspace) The amount of space in use for different functions - such as offices, shopping, leisure, cultural, and entertainment activities, pubs, cafes and restaurants, and hotels - A2: The amount of retail, leisure and office floorspace Amount of floorspace in edge-of-centre and out-of-centre locations - A3: The potential capacity for growth or change of centres in the network Opportunities for centres to expand or consolidate, typically measured in the amount of land available for new or more intensive forms of town centre development Retailer representation and intentions to change representation Pages 9-10, 30-32 A4: Retailer representation and intentions to change representation Existence and changes in representation of types of retailer, including street markets, and the demand of retailers wanting to come into the centre, or to change their representation in the centre, or to reduce or close their representation Commercial rents Pages 43-44 A5: Shopping rents Pattern of movement in Zone A rents within primary shopping areas (i.e. the rental value for the first 6m depth of floorspace in retail units from the shop window Proportion of vacant street level property Pages 25-29 A6: Proportion of vacant street level property Vacancies can arise even in the strongest town centres, and this indicator must be used with care.
-Vacancies in secondary frontages and changes to other uses will also be useful indicators Commercial yields on non-domestic property Pages 42-45 A7: Commercial yields on non-domestic property Demonstrates the confidence of investors in the long-term profitability of the centre for retail, office and other commercial developments.
-This indicator should be used with care - A8: Land values and the length of time key sites have remained undeveloped Data on changes in land value and how long key town centre and edge-of-centre sites have remained undeveloped provide important indicators for how flexible policies should be framed and can help inform planning decisions Pedestrian flows Page 46 A9: Pedestrian flows (footfall) A key indicator of the vitality of shopping streets, measured by the numbers and movement of people on the streets, in different parts of the centre at different times of day and evening, who are available for businesses to attract into shops, restaurants and other facilities Accessibility Pages 50-53 A10: Accessibility Ease and convenience of access by a choice of means of travel, including - the quality, quantity and type of car parking; the frequency and quality of public transport services and the range of customer origins served; the quality of provision for pedestrians, cyclists and disabled people; and the ease of access from main arrival points to the main attractions Customers' views and behaviour Pages 54-55 A11: Customer and residents views and behaviour Regular surveys will help authorities in monitoring and evaluating the effectiveness of town centre improvements and in setting further priorities.
+Previous Indicators - from superseded PPS4 Method of Assessment - from superseded PPS4 Diversity of uses Pages 21-24 A1: Diversity of main town centre uses (by number, type, and amount of floorspace) The amount of space in use for different functions - such as offices, shopping, leisure, cultural, and entertainment activities, pubs, cafes and restaurants, and hotels Retailer representation and intentions to change representation Pages 9-10, 30-32 A4: Retailer representation and intentions to change representation Existence and changes in representation of types of retailer, including street markets, and the demand of retailers wanting to come into the centre, or to change their representation in the centre, or to reduce or close their representation Commercial rents Pages 42-43 A5: Shopping rents Pattern of movement in Zone A rents within primary shopping areas (i.e. the rental value for the first 6m depth of floorspace in retail units from the shop window Proportion of vacant street level property Pages 25-30 A6: Proportion of vacant street level property Vacancies can arise even in the strongest town centres, and this indicator must be used with care.
+Vacancies in secondary frontages and changes to other uses will also be useful indicators Commercial yields on non-domestic property Pages 44-45 A7: Commercial yields on non-domestic property Demonstrates the confidence of investors in the long-term profitability of the centre for retail, office and other commercial developments.
+This indicator should be used with care Pedestrian flows Page 46 A9: Pedestrian flows (footfall) A key indicator of the vitality of shopping streets, measured by the numbers and movement of people on the streets, in different parts of the centre at different times of day and evening, who are available for businesses to attract into shops, restaurants and other facilities Accessibility Pages 50-53 A10: Accessibility Ease and convenience of access by a choice of means of travel, including - the quality, quantity and type of car parking; the frequency and quality of public transport services and the range of customer origins served; the quality of provision for pedestrians, cyclists and disabled people; and the ease of access from main arrival points to the main attractions Customers' views and behaviour Pages 54-55 A11: Customer and residents views and behaviour Regular surveys will help authorities in monitoring and evaluating the effectiveness of town centre improvements and in setting further priorities.
 Interviews in the town centre and at home can be used to